 One of the best ways to save money on Halloween decorations is to make them yourself.
 But if you’re not careful, DIY projects can end up costing as much as (or more) than buying the decorations.

 To trim costs, look for remnants to use as craft materials, like milk jugs and cardboard boxes.
 With a little glue, markers, or paint, you can transform them into Halloween classics like scarecrows, tombstones, and zombies.
 Best of all, repurposing trash keeps it out of a landfill.

 22. Hack the Dollar Store

-In addition to buying decorations at the dollar store, they’re also an ideal place to find inexpensive craft supplies and other materials you can use to make DIY Halloween decorations.
-A few ideas include:
+In addition to buying decorations at the dollar store, they’re also ideal places to find inexpensive craft supplies and other materials for DIY Halloween decorations.

 23. Stock Up at the Craft Store

 If you can’t find all the supplies you need at the dollar store, getting inexpensive materials at the craft store can still save you money over buying premade decorations.
 And you may only need to buy one or two supplements to add to your dollar store or repurposed supplies.

 For example, turn a Styrofoam ball, tomato cage, sheet, and string lights into a light-up front porch ghost.
 Self-adhesive magnetic strips and a bag of creepy crawlies transform into magnetic spiders.
 Or use craft foam and a free template to make your own bat colony.

 Cheesecloth is a crucial material for any DIY Halloween toolkit.
 Its loose, gauzy weave is reminiscent of cobwebs and ancient, forgotten places.
 You can drape it anywhere to give your home an instant haunted house feel.
 It’s also the ideal material for making ghost decorations.